Summary of key points

 Salmonberries and raspberries are two berries in the same family - Rosaceae.

-They have vibrant colors and sweet-tart flavors.
+They have bright colors and sweet-tart flavors.

 They can be used interchangeably in recipes because they taste similar.